Why testing for mycotoxins is crucial following last summer's drought and heat wave

 According to Pat Frasco, director of sales for Neogen, based in Lansing, MI, determining the best testing method for your organization starts by examining how the grain will be used.
 “Is it for human food or for a feed operation, and what species are they grinding commercial feed for?” are examples Frasco cites.
 “In some cases you only want to know if it’s below the USDA guidelines, and then a qualitative screening test — which yields a ‘positive’ or ‘negative’ result — might be the best way to decide whether to reject or accept grain.”

 On the other hand, situations like the outbreak this summer required the blending of corn at specific levels according to its intended purpose, so a quantitative answer — given in parts per billion (ppb) — was necessary.
-Frasco says Neogen’s fully quantitative test, Q+ Aflatoxin, is ideal for this scenario because it detects up to 150 ppb with only one dilution step, significantly reducing time spent waiting for results.
+Frasco says Neogen’s fully quantitative test, Q+ Aflatoxin is ideal for this scenario because it detects up to 150 ppb with only one dilution step, significantly reducing time spent waiting for results.

 Test speed is an important factor for feed and grain companies to consider.
 Sometimes it’s imperative to get results as fast as possible — such as during the harvest rush when grain is incoming truck after truck.
-But this year, John Jabour, research scientist and mycotoxin analyst at Lawrence, MA-based Charm Sciences, says their customers find as much value in the slower tests as their fastest one offered.
+But this year, John Jabour, research scientist and mycotoxin analyst at Lawrence, MA-based Charm Sciences, says their customers find as much value in the slower tests as their fastest test offered.